ovixek/Graduation_mini_project/README.md

 Buzzer turns ON with intermittent beeps

-BO motor activates, creating vibration
+BO motor speed gradually decreases

 When the driver opens their eyes again: